Tapan-ch/Exploratory-Analysis-Of-Geolocational-Data/README.md

-Designed a prototype based on location to recommend suitable hostels and hotels to migrants.
+- Collected data of preferences and budgets of different migrants to recommend accordingly.

-Collected data on preferences and budgets of different migrants to recommend accordingly.
+- Developed a prototype based on location to recommend the hostels and hotels to migrants

-Utilized Pandas,Numpy,Matplotlib,Seaborn,Sklearn,Geopy,Folium,Scipy,Minisom libraries.
+- Utilized Pandas, Numpy, Matplotlib, Seaborn, Sklearn, Geopy, Folium, Scipy, Minisom libraries.